-Olly Alexander Dad: Years & Years frontman, Olly Alexander, has dyed his hair a blood-red color to match the band’s logo.
+You can feel safe there “For further information, please see the following link: Owen Jones, a Guardian columnist, spoke with Alexander about his mental health.
+During an interview with the same journal in 2021, he went into greater detail about his difficulties with bullying and bulimia as well as his early years.
+Years & Years frontman, Olly Alexander, has dyed his hair a blood-red color to match the band’s logo.
 One of his ears is held closed with a safety pin made of brass, and he has been known to smile so broadly and madly that the borders of his lips seem to vanish around his small, fine-boned face.
-The scar on his forehead is the first thing that catches the viewer’s attention.
-“When I was younger, I ran into a brick wall,” the 27-year-old recalls during lunch at a café in London.
-He reaches out and feels the scar.
-“I was pretending to be a Power Ranger at the time.”
-Ouch.

 Years & Years are nearly finished with their second album, which will be released this summer.
 From what I’ve heard of the recordings, the new music reveals a brittleness and fragility in Alexander that wasn’t so apparent in the band’s 2015 debut.
 When he is in pop-star mode (during the photo shoot, he prowls about in heels and a collared lace bodysuit that makes him seem like a steampunk, space-bound Queen Elizabeth I), he is still a magnificent and steely guy, but he is a shyer and less assured figure at lunch.